mrzwang/mrzwang/README.md

 </div>

-I am a junior at MIT majoring in Mathematics and Computer Science.
+I'm a junior at MIT double majoring in Computer Science and Engineering (6-3) and Mathematics (18).
+I'm interested in machine learning systems, efficient computing, and the intersection of algorithms, software, and hardware.

 ---